bengtmartensson/AGirs/README.md

 versions 1.1.0 or later, as well as with Lirc, using  the Lirc `girs` driver by yours truly.
 Documentation is found with the [Lirc driver](http://lirc.org/html/girs), in the Lirc sources the file `girs.html`.

+* Were did the `example/GirsLite` directory go?
+It has been merged with `examples/Girs`.
+To build GirsLite, make sure that `examples/config.h` is configured as you desire.

 It is not an independent program, it is just AGirs with certain options enabled, namely